World Esports Association

 The World Esports Association (WESA) is an esports association founded in 2016.
-After a year of development, it was founded by ESL along with many esports teams.
+After a year of development, it was founded by ESL along with nine esports teams.
 Its founding members were Fnatic, Natus Vincere, Team EnVyUs, FaZe Clan, Virtus.pro, G2 Esports, North, Splyce, Mousesports, and Ninjas in Pyjamas.
 However, FaZe Clan dropped out of the organization just a day after it was unveiled due to fears of being locked in an exclusivity contract limiting the tournaments teams could play in.